 "I'm not angry."

 "Mama, you're lying.
-I can feel you being angry at them when you looked back at the two whispering old women."
+I could feel you were angry at them when you looked back at the two whispering old women."

-I was puzzled by Ao's statement.
-After all, I wasn't angry at the time I looked back.
+I was puzzled by Ao's statement, because I wasn't angry at the time I looked back.

 '...or was I?'